rictoffanin/fast-feasibility-dh/README.md

 # Structure of the code

-Given an address, identify the official number fo the municipality.
+Given an address, the official number fo the municipality is identified.

 <pre>
 python identify_commune.py -addr "Via La Santa 1, Lugano, Ticino, Svizzera"
 </pre>

 Download the data from REA of the municipality where the building is located.
+The m
 <pre>
 python download_rea_gdf.py -can TI -com 5192
 </pre>